 A: Depending on the extent of the procedure and type of sedation you may resume work and a normal life style anywhere from a few hours to a few days.
 It is important to resume your normal dental routine after 24 hours.
 This should include brushing and flossing your teeth at least once a day.
 This will speed healing and help keep your mouth fresh and clean.
 After a few days you will feel fine and can resume your normal activities.
 If you have heavy bleeding, severe pain, continued swelling for 2-3 days, or a reaction to the medication, call our office immediately.

 Q: Will there be swelling or facial bruising?

 A: After the tooth is extracted, you may feel some pain and experience some swelling.
 An ice pack or an unopened bag of frozen peas or corn applied to the area will keep swelling to a minimum.
 Take pain medications as prescribed.
 The swelling usually subsides after 48 hours.
 In some treatments there may be some minor bruising; however, in procedures such as dental implant placement ordinarily there is no bruising seen.
 For teeth removal or jaw procedures, women and/or very light skinned patients may experience slight bruising.
 Taking blood thinner will help reduce bruising.
 It is, however, not uncommon to have a black eye or discolored cheek or neck following extensive procedures.
-Unicare Center For Implant Dentistry will discuss what bruising if any would be related to your procedure treatment.
+Unicare Center for Cosmetic & Implant Dentistry will discuss what bruising if any would be related to your procedure treatment.